chengkuangan/Tutorials/payment-exception-handling/README.md

     1. Deploy the application modules using the following command.
 Previously successfull deloyed modules will be skipped.

+        Run this com
-        Run this command multiple times until all apps modules are successfully deployed.
+        mand multiple times until all apps modules are successfully deployed.

     ```cmd
     ./deployDemo.sh -m apps